Bravo! Brubeck!

 Bravo!
 Brubeck! is a 1967 live album by Dave Brubeck and his quartet, recorded during their tour of Mexico.
-The quartet were augmented by Chamin Correa on guitar, and the bongo and conga player Salvatore Agueros.
+The quartet were augmented by Chamin Correa on guitar, and the bongo and conga player Salvador Agüero (Rabito).
 It was released in 1967.

 A second live album recorded on their tour, Buried Treasures, was released in 1998.

 The album peaked at 9 on the Billboard Top Jazz Albums chart.

 Reception

 The album was reviewed by Scott Yanow at Allmusic who wrote that "One of the better Dave Brubeck LPs from the later period of the Quartet with altoist Paul Desmond, this set is unusual in that it only contains one Brubeck original. ...The results are melodic but swinging treatments of a variety of famous themes".